-Based on that evaluation, our Chief Executive Officer and our Chief Financial Officer concluded that as of March 31, 2024, our disclosure controls and procedures were not effective due to the GITC Material Weakness, as defined below.
-The GITC Material Weakness continues to be the sole material weakness in our internal control over financial reporting as of March 31, 2024.
-We have in place and are continuing to execute a remediation plan to address the GITC Material Weakness.
+Based on that evaluation, and as a result of the GITC Material Weakness identified as part of the 2023 annual evaluation and defined below, our Chief Executive Officer and our Chief Financial Officer concluded that as of June 30, 2024, our disclosure controls and procedures were not effective at the reasonable assurance level.
+The GITC Material Weakness continues to be the sole material weakness in our internal control over financial reporting as of June 30, 2024.
+In light of the GITC Material Weakness, management performed additional analyses and other procedures, and has concluded that the unaudited condensed consolidated financial statements included in this Form 10-Q fairly present, in all material respects, our financial position, results of operations, and cash flows as of and for the periods presented, in accordance with GAAP.